THOUSAND-SKY/chatgpt-cli/README.md

 $ chatgpt "hi what's up"

 $ chatgpt -o hi what is up # openai chatgpt (api key required)

+$ chatgpt -c 'the `-c` first clears history, then sends this as usual (without history).'
 ```

 The query will be used as a user message in the conversation with the model.
 The program will stream the response from the model and display it on the terminal.